-Dr. Spiro Kiousis’ current research interests include political public relations, political communication, and digital communication.
-His interdisciplinary research explores the interplay among political public relations efforts, news media content, and public opinion in traditional and interactive mass mediated contexts.
-Throughout his academic career, he has produced over 170 refereed journal articles, book chapters, books, and conference papers/presentations.
+Spiro Kiousis’ current research interests include political public relations, political communication and digital communication.
+His interdisciplinary research explores the interplay among political public relations efforts, news media content and public opinion in traditional and interactive mass mediated contexts.
+Spiro is executive associate dean for the College of Journalism and Communications and is a professor of public relations.

 Areas of Expertise (4)